Industrial Action

 • What is considered an emergency?

-Patients should only call 999 if seriously ill or injured, or there is risk to life.
+Patients should only call 999 if seriously ill or injured, and there is risk to life.
 Ambulances will be dispatched where clinically appropriate.
+For more information on when to call 999 and when to go to A&E, you can visit the NHS UK website.